Pediatric Dentistry in Eau Claire at Regis Court Dental Associates

 Adopting Healthy Oral Hygiene Habits

-As new teeth erupt, examine them every two weeks for lines and discoloration caused by decay.
+As new teeth erupt, examine them every two weeks for lines or discoloration caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes their teeth after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.
 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by your dentist or other health professional.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.